Techcable/psyco/content/index.rst

 News
 ====

+6 August 2005
+    For the last few months, Psyco has been hosted on http://codespeak.net in a `Subversion repository@http://codespeak.net/svn/psyco/dist`.
+However, Psyco has not been in very active development for quite a while now.
+I consider that the project is as complete as it can reasonably be.
+Developing it further would be possible and interesting, but require much more efforts that I want to invest.
+The future of Psyco now lies in the `PyPy@http://codespeak.net/pypy` project, which according to plan will provide a good base for a Python interpreter with better and well-integrated Psyco-like techniques as soon as 2006.
+(Additionally, it is not impossible that we could even derive a C extension module for CPython very similar to today's Psyco.)
+So stay tuned to PyPy!

+14 January 2005
+    Windows installers for `Psyco 1.4@http://sourceforge.net/project/showfiles.php?group_id=41036`.
+Note that they don't include the documentation nor the test and example files.

+6 January 2005
+    Source release `Psyco 1.4@http://sourceforge.net/project/showfiles.php?group_id=41036`.
+I will not release precompiled binary for all versions because I want to be able to release more quickly after a small change like a segfault fix.
+This release still gets a new version number because it contains an interesting new optimization: instances of user-defined classes are now really supported, i.e. their attributes keep type information and are stored quite compactly in memory.
+However, it only works so far with instances of a new type ``psyco.compact`` (which is subclassable).
+The line ``from psyco.classes import *`` has the effect of turning your classes into psyco.compact subclasses, too.
+For more information, see the new paragraph in the user guide about `psyco.compact@http://psyco.sourceforge.net/psycoguide/psycocompact.html`.

 3 December 2004
     Release `Psyco 1.3@http://sourceforge.net/project/showfiles.php?group_id=41036`.
 Includes support for Python 2.4 (and of course still supports Python 2.1 to 2.3).
 As always it comes with a few bugfixes, including a memory leak when using the profiler.
 Another good news is that the built-in functions that read the local variables -- locals(), eval(), execfile(), vars(), dir(), input() -- now work correctly!